navcoin/navcoin-org/content/why-navcoin/index.md

 ---
 {{< hero_section
 titleText="What Is NavCoin"
-paragraphText="NavCoin is an open source, blockchain-based Proof of Stake cryptocurrency.
+paragraphText="NavCoin is an open-source, blockchain based Proof of Stake cryptocurrency.
 Its design is public, nobody owns or controls NavCoin, and everyone can take part.
 It’s a platform that’s run by its users, for its users - with an incentivised network of nodes verifying payments all around the world." imgSrc="/images/why-navcoin/why-hero.svg"
 >}}